PeppeL-G/course-material/src/lectures/report-writing/README.md

 :::

 ## Common student mistakes
-So, which are the common mistakes students do in their reports?
+So, which are the common mistakes students do in their reports and that you should avoid?
 Here are some of them.

 ### Non unique solution name
 <ReportMistake>